HaveTimeDrinkTea/Console-Finances/README.md

     ** The net total amount of Profit/Losses over the entire period.
     ** The average of the **changes** in Profit/Losses over the entire period.
-    ** The period with the greatest increase in profits (date and amount) ** The period with the greatest decrease in losses (date and amount)
+    ** The period with the greatest increase in profits (date and amount) ** The period with the greatest decrease in profits (date and amount)